samuel-rigaux/samuel-rigaux/README.md

 ##
-👩‍💻 I'm currently working on my portfolio and shell/bash
+👩‍💻 I'm currently working on DHCP/SFTP/SSH server

-🧠 I'm currently learning to use well Debian
+🧠 I'm currently learning to use well Debian for setup servers

 👯‍♀️ I'm looking for a cybersecurity work-study program in France